 - A minimum of 30 earned credit hours

 Upon admission to the Elementary Education Master’s Degree program, a one-on-one faculty advisor is assigned and available to work with students.
 The Program of Study document lists the courses.
 See the Program of Study and the current Course Rotation of when courses are offered linked below.

 - ELED (A) Program of Study (Please contact the Office of Student Services (205.348.6073) if you need a readable copy of the program of study.)

 - MA in ELE Bama by Distance Website https://bamabydistance.ua.edu/degrees/ma-in-elementary-education/

 When reading the Program of Study, note that pairs of courses in this program provide an opportunity to focus on a selected graduate-level specialty teaching field (e.g., science, social studies, mathematics, literacy, or language arts).
 While one specialty teaching option is required, two specialty options are strongly recommended.

 Transferring Credit Hours

-  A maximum of 12 transfer credit hours, if approved by your advisor, may be applied toward the degree.
-Students should see their advisers regarding which courses are appropriate for transfer credit.
+A maximum of 12 transfer credit hours, if approved by advisor, may be applied toward the degree.
+Students should see their advisors regarding which courses are appropriate for transfer credit.
 Note that credits over six (6) years old may not be used, and credits used for the original Class B certificate are not applicable.

-  All ELE MA students submit an electronic portfolio that concentrates on reflection of particular areas of professional opportunities and Master’s degree coursework.
+All ELE MA students submit an electronic portfolio that concentrates on reflection regarding particular areas of professional opportunities and Master’s degree coursework.
 Students must submit initially upon admittance, at a midpoint, and then at graduation.
 Portfolios are assessed by a student’s advisor who will provide feedback by assessing the portfolio at each of the three checkpoints with a portfolio rubric and a dispositions rubric.
 Scoring at the level of Target or higher is required for graduation.